joe-butler-23/todoist-mcp-server-extended/doc/Howto - Setting up Claude Todoist MCP on Windows.md

 3. Configure Claude Desktop

    a.
-Open Claude and go to File → Settings (Ctrl+Comma)
+Open Claude Desktop and go to File → Settings (Ctrl+Comma)
    b.
 Navigate to the Developer Tab
    c.
 Click "Edit Config"
    d.
 Add the following to your config file: